Visiting Frosty Drew Observatory

-For further contact information please visit the Frosty Drew Contacts page.
+For further contact information please visit Contacting Frosty Drew Nature Center & Observatory.

 - Large Groups

 If you are inquiring about a visit with a large group (a class trip or a Scout group for example), please contact an Astronomer at Frosty Drew Observatory several weeks before the proposed date.
 You can always come down in any case, but it helps us if we know that an unusually large number of people will arrive.
 If your group wants to see something specific, please tell us about it in advance.
 Using a site like http://informationaboutstars.com, you can print out information about a star or object you would like to view.
 This will make it easy for our astronomers to locate what you want to see.

 We have a policy for groups consisting of children that requires one RESPONSIBLE adult per 8 children.
 We prefer more adults per child ratios particularly for younger children.
 This is for the child's safety.
 Children MUST be supervised at all times.